garfix/movemegif/README.md

 This library focuses on the use of GD in the creation of animated gif images.

-The library is written in PHP, and since it performs all its low-level calculations in PHP, it is quite slow.

 * Requires PHP 5.3 or higher.
 * Requires GD library (use `apt-get install php5-gd` or similar, to install)

+## Features

+* Looping
+* Frame positioning (left, top)
+* Clipping of frame areas.
+* Specifying a color for transparent pixels
+* The duration of a frame in 1/100s of a second
+* Explicit use of global and local color tables (default = global)
+* End-of-frame actions: leave as is (= default), restore to previous frame, restore to background
+* Adding comments

+There are three ways to create a frame:

+* Use an existing image (FileImageCanvas)
+* Create a frame with GD lib functions (GdCanvas)
+* Create frames based on a string of indexes and a color table array (StringCanvas)

+The library is written in PHP, and since it performs all its low-level calculations in PHP, it is quite slow.

+## Comments

+* A duration of 2/100-ths of a second is the minimum, since browsers [impose a slowness fine](http://superuser.com/questions/569924/why-is-the-gif-i-created-so-slow) for values of 0 and 1.
+* GIF (or rather Netscape's Application Block) does not allow you to start looping a subset of all frames.

 Thanks a great deal to Matthew Flickinger for writing an awesome [GIF format explanation](http://www.matthewflickinger.com/lab/whatsinagif/index.html)

 ## Examples

 The source code (directory "example") contains a few examples to help you on the way.

+Each example shows a different animation strategy.
+Choose the strategy that best suits your needs.
+Combinations of the strategies are also possible, since all settings are done on the frame level.

 ### Horse